 3. Email List

-You can also analyze your email list by inputing your email Custom Audience at the top left.
+You can also analyze your email list by inputing your A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. at the top left.

 I use a tool called Driftrock Flow to sync my Custom Audiences every three hours, which explains the name of this audience.